jgraef/fdtd/README.md

  - load/save files (whole scene)
  - limit how often a running solver projects into textures. done, but needs to be in config somewhere
  - tree view context menu
- - spatial queries: SpatialQuery trait.
-Like hecs::Query, but also knows how to find/filter entities from the bvh.
  - make simulation volume an entity (visible via edges?)
  - PRs for `egui_ltreeview`
  - fdtd: compress material buffer: